Long COVID and Your Gut: When Bloating Started After Infection

 The honest bottom line

 Your gut is different than it was before the infection.
 The research backs that up.
 A well-run low-FODMAP trial is one of the better-supported things you can try for the IBS-shaped piece of it, and it's reversible: if it doesn't help, you stop.
 The rest of long COVID is a bigger conversation with your doctor and likely a longer road.
-Treat the gut piece as the part you can get traction on while the rest gets worked out.
+The gut piece is the part you can get traction on while the rest gets worked out.

 For background on the diet itself, start with what FODMAPs are and the elimination phase guide.